 Check out Dominic’s bracelet for a one-color spiral braid.
 This makes a great texture.

-If all but one of the fingers hold black loops, and only one finger holds a white loop, you will get a black braid with a column of evenly-spaced white dots on both sides of the braid. (see top braid above – this pattern with slightly different colors).
+2-color braid: If one finger holds a white loop, and the other fingers all hold black loops, you will get a black braid with a column of evenly-spaced white dots on both sides of the braid.
+(Top braid, and third from the bottom – this pattern with different colors).

 Spiral braids of more than ten loops: